 Queen Máxima to attend World Economic Forum in Davos

-From Tuesday 23 to Thursday 25 January Her Majesty Queen Máxima of the Netherlands will attend the World Economic Forum in Davos in her capacity as the UN Secretary-General’s Special Advocate for Inclusive Finance for Development (UNSGSA).
+From the evening of Monday 20 January to Thursday 23 January Her Majesty Queen Máxima will attend the World Economic Forum (WEF) in Davos – which celebrates its fiftieth anniversary this year – in her capacity as the United Nations Secretary-General’s Special Advocate for Inclusive Finance for Development (UNSGSA).